-Since the Proposed Action is the reconstruction of Catherine, Rutgers, and Montgomery Slips with trees, benches, and other design elements, the project would not result in any structures that need heating, ventilation, or air conditioning.
+Since the Proposed Project is the reconstruction of median malls on Allen and Pike Streets with trees, benches, planted areas, and other design elements, the project would not result in any structures that need heating, ventilation, or air conditioning.
 Furthermore, the project would not be expected to generate or divert more than 100 vehicle trips to and from the project site in an hour.
-Therefore, the project would not create any significant adverse impacts to air quality and no further analysis is needed.
+Therefore, the Proposed Project would not create any significant adverse impacts to air quality and no further analysis is needed.